Benchmarking InfluxDB vs Cassandra - InfluxDB outperforms Cassandra by 5x

-In this technical paper, we’ll compare the performance and features of InfluxDB v1.7.2 and Cassandra 3.11.3 for common time series workloads, specifically looking at the rates of data ingestion, on-disk data compression, and query performance.
+In this technical paper, we’ll compare the performance and features of InfluxDB v1.8.10 and Cassandra 4.0.5 for common time series workloads, specifically looking at the rates of data ingestion, on-disk data compression, and query performance.
 This data should prove valuable to developers and architects evaluating the suitability of these technologies for their use case.

 InfluxDB is an open-source time series database written in Go.
 At its core is a custom-built storage engine called the Time-Structured Merge (TSM) Tree, which is optimized for time series data.
 Controlled by a custom SQL-like query language named InfluxQL, InfluxDB provides out-of-the-box support for mathematical and statistical functions across time ranges and is perfect for custom monitoring and metrics collection, real-time analytics, plus IoT and sensor data workloads.